MEGATREX4/inventory-weight/inventory-weight/guide/options/inventory_weights_server.md

 }
 ```

-This change would increase the weight of blocks to `12.0` and ingots to `3.0`, impacting how much of these items a player can carry before they are slowed down or penalized.
+This change would set weight of blocks to `12.0` and ingots to `3.0`, impacting how much of these items a player can carry before they are slowed down or penalized.

 ### **Error Handling**